SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 48 hours is an eternity in most public spaces.
 Bathrooms, lunchrooms, and even stairwells can encounter thousands of different people in 48 hours.
 Each providing the opportunity to deposit (or pick up) a wee little traveler.

-During the peak of cold and flu season just stay home, if you’re anything like me.
+Yup life is gross.
+During the peak of the cold and flu season, just stay home if you’re anything like me.

 If you do go out, channel your inner Howard Hughes or Howie Mandel and don’t touch anything.
-If you are forced to grab a handrail, wash, rinse, repeat.
-Hand sanitizer is your friend.
+If you are forced to grab a handrail, wash, rinse, and repeat.
+Hand sanitizer is your best friend.

 Death from Above: The Cough and Sneeze